 - They show behavior like they squirm in their seats, taps their hands or feet, or fidgets.

 What Causes ADD/ADHD?

-If the parents are suffering from ADD or ADHD there is a high chance that the child too may suffer from ADD/ADHD.
+If the parents have ADD or ADHD, there is a high chance that the child, too, may have ADD/ADHD.

 2. Neurobiological Disorder:

-This is caused by chemical imbalances inside the brain with neurotransmitters.
+Chemical imbalances cause this inside the brain with neurotransmitters.

 3. Environmental influence:

 The lifestyle of the people in this century has a major effect on the development of a person.
 Sometimes substance abuse can also cause this problem.